+Sand-Jensen, K., and K. J. Hammer.
+2012.
+Moss cushions facilitate water and nutrient supply for plant species on bare limestone pavements.
+Oecologia 170:305–312.

+Royal Botanic Gardens, Kew.
+2019.
+Seed Information Database. http://data.kew.org/sid/citing.html.

+Serpe, M., J. Orm, T. Barkes, and R. Rosentreter.
+2006.
+Germination and seed water status of four grasses on moss-dominated biological soil crusts from arid lands.
+Plant Ecology 185:163–178.

 Could be a little more direct or clear on how your study differs / builds upon the studies mentioned in previous sentence.
 Did those studies involve a stress gradient?
 You get to this in the next paragraph, but thinking the end of this paragraph could be more clear

 I'm OK with leaving the analysis as is but reviewers will pickup on this and we need to have a strong justification in the methods for our discussion.